 Read multiple reviews of the same product or service before making up your mind.
 If most of the reviews are less than enthusiastic, and then you see a rave, chances are the rave is a fake.

-Most online reviews are legitimate, and the small business that gets raves deserve every one of their five stars.
+Most online reviews are legitimate, and the small business that gets raves deserves every one of their five stars.
 But if yours could be better, talk to the Internet Reputation experts about ethical ways you can get more positive reviews.
 We also provide Reputation Management strategies and services.